Strakonický Dudák

 Strakonický Dudák is a brand of the Czech Republic's brewery Pivovar Strakonice 1649, a.s.
-Together with Nektar, it is distributed in the Strakonice District region.
+Previously named Nektar, it is distributed in the Strakonice District as well as large Czech cities and e.g. Hungary.
 The name refers to the fictional bagpipe player who lived in the region, known from Josef Kajetán Tyl's play The Bagpiper of Strakonice.